drone-gps/PyGPSClient/README.md

 #### <a name="config">Saving and loading configuration settings</a>

 15. Configuration settings for PyGPSClient can be saved and recalled via the Menu..File..Save/Load Configuration options.
 By default, PyGPSClient will look for a file named `pygpsclient.json` in the user's home directory.
-Certain configuration settings require manual editing e.g. custom preset UBX, NMEA and TTY commands and tag colour schemes - see details below.
+Certain configuration settings require manual editing e.g. console tagging colour schemes - see details below.
     - It is recommended to re-save the configuration settings after each PyGPSClient version update, or if you see the warning "Consider re-saving" on startup.
     - PyGPSClient will prompt you to stop all running input and output streams before loading a new configuration.

 #### <a name="updates">Checking for the latest version</a>

 16. The About dialog (Menu..Help..About) includes a facility to check the latest available versions of PyGPSClient and its subsidiary modules, and initiate an automatic update.
 Tick the 'Check on startup' box to perform this check on startup (*note that this requires internet access, which may result in slower startup times on platforms with low bandwidth / high latency internet connections*).
 The facility may be unavailable in certain Homebrew-installed Python environments due to technical constraints.
-    - The application must be closed and restarted for any update to take effect.
+The application must be closed and restarted for any update to take effect.

 #### <a name="datalog">Datalogging, GPX Track Recording and Database</a>